Tambara-Yamagami Categories over the Reals: The Non-Split Case: Analysis of the Real-Complex Case

 are 1-dimensional complex bimodules.
 Every such bimodule is isomorphic to either the trivial bimodule $\bb C$ or the conjugating bimodule $\overline{\mathbb C}$, in which the left and right actions differ by conjugation. \begin{definition} For an element $a\in G$ and a scalar $\lambda\in \bb C$, define the superscript notation

 and also the degree

 We say that $a$ \emph{conjugates} when $|a|=1$. \end{definition}

 The appearance of conjugating bimodules should not be surprising.
-In \cite{etingofFusionCategoriesHomotopy2009}, Etingof, Nikshych, and Ostrik analyze Tambara-Yamagami type fusion categories as $\bb Z/2\bb Z$-graded extensions of pointed categories in the AC setting.
-Using their language, $\s M:=\mathbb C\text{-}\Vec=\langle m\rangle$ would need to constitute an invertible bimodule category for the pointed category $\s C:=\mathbb R\text{-}\Vec^\omega_{G}$.
-If none of the $a\in G$ acted by the conjugation functor, then all objects in the dual category $\s C_{\s M}^*$ would be complex, and this would imply that $\s M$ wasn't invertible.
+In \cite{etingofFusionCategoriesHomotopy2009}, Etingof, Nikshych, and Ostrik analyze Tambara-Yamagami type fusion categories as $\bb Z/2\bb Z$-graded extensions of pointed categories in the algebraically closed setting, which is split.
+Using their language the categories we are considering in this section are still $\mathbb Z/2\mathbb Z$-graded, and hence $\s M:=\mathbb C\text{-}\Vec=\langle m\rangle$ would necessarily be an invertible bimodule category for the pointed category $\s C:=\mathbb R\text{-}\Vec^\omega_{G}$.
+If none of the $a\in G$ acted by the conjugation functor, then all objects in the dual category $\s C_{\s M}^*$ would be complex, and this would imply that $\s M$ wasn't invertible, because invertibility forces $\mathcal C\simeq\mathcal C_{\mathcal M}^*$.

-Thus we find that there must be at least one $w\in G$ that conjugates.
+Thus we find that there must be at least one element of $G$ that conjugates.
 On the level of groups, the degree map defined above must be a surjective homomorphism onto $\bb Z/2\bb Z$.
-Let $A$ be the kernel of the degree map, so that we have a short exact sequence: We will uncover more about the structure of $G$ later, but for now the reader should simply note that conjugation appears everywhere in this section, and cannot be avoided.
+Let $A$ be the kernel of the degree map, so that we have a short exact sequence:

+We will uncover more about the structure of $G$ in Lemma \ref{GeneralizedDihedral}, but this will require further information in the form of the pentagon equations.
+For now, we point out that $|a|=|a^{-1}|$, for all $a\in G$.
+This allows us to replace expressions like $\lambda^{a^{-1}}$ with $\lambda^{a}$ in order to avoid nested superscripts.